eltus/eltus-website/README.md

 ```
 Copy this command and paste it to command propmt, or terminal, and click enter.

-Waring!: Please use this command on command prompt or terminal on a folder, or else the repository clone will be on the current user folder, on your users folder, or the system32 folder.
-Because that is the default folder when you open command prompt or terminal (A.K.A.
-PowerShell) normally or as an administrator, so if you wanted to clone this repository, then open command prompt (A.K.A.
-CMD), or terminal (A.K.A PowerShell) on a folder, and here's how to open command prompt (A.K.A.
-CMD) or terminal (A.K.A.
-PowerShell) on a folder.
+Waring!: Please use this command on command prompt on a folder, or else the repository clone will be on the current user folder, on your users folder, or the system32 folder.
+Because that is the default folder when you open command prompt normally or as an administrator, so if you wanted to clone this repository, then open command prompt (A.K.A.
+CMD) on a folder, and here's how to open command prompt (A.K.A.
+CMD) on a folder.

 1. Open the folder you wan't to clone the repository.
 2. Go to the top of the folder and click the folder location, for example:

 ![Screenshot 2024-03-12 15-03-39](https://github.com/eltus/test-website/assets/156885804/79346e28-3631-4948-876f-145c2ee2e260)

+In this example, my mouse is pointing at something and you need to follow it.

+## Part 2:
+3. Now click with your mouse.
+4. Type in CMD.
+5. And enter.

+Now this will open a command prompt window.

+6. Copy the command on top of the warning.

+Now you have the repository on a folder you wanted, and not on your current user folder on your users folder, or the system32 folder.